Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** create
 **Message:** The name server %host% has been registered, as the registrant has approved it and %handle% has accepted the name server manager role
 **ResData type:** `host:panData`
+**Trigger:** The name server has been registered, as both the registrant and the name server manager accepted their respective roles.

 <details>
 <summary>Show XML example</summary>